OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/metadata.rst

 (except for 'initialize') or outside of the component definition after the component is instantiated.
 Metadata can be declared along with their default values and various checks for validity, such as a list of acceptable values or types.
-The full list of options can be found in the method signature at the bottom of this page.
+The full list of options can be found in the method signature below.

+.. automethod:: openmdao.utils.options_dictionary.OptionsDictionary.declare
+    :noindex:

 A simple example
 ----------------